fieldtrip/website/tutorial/tms/tms-eeg.md

     trl = cfg.trl;

 The cfg structure we obtained from **[ft_definetrial](/reference/ft_definetrial)** contains enough information for ft_preprocessing to read our data from disk into trials.
-We will, however, also specify that the data should be re-referenced.
+We will, however, also specify that the data should be rereferenced.
 As it can take quite a while (5-10 minutes) to read-in the data, the processed data can be found [here](https://download.fieldtriptoolbox.org/tutorial/tms/sp/data_tms_raw.mat).
 If you have downloaded this file, you can load the data with:

     load data_tms_raw